🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸŒƒ Nightlife + 3.5 -- 15 Nightlife is very quiet and centered around traditional pubs; it lacks the variety and energy found in larger cities like Prague.
+πŸŒƒ Nightlife + 3.8 -- 15 Nightlife is very quiet, with a few local pubs and occasional events, but lacks the variety and energy found in larger Czech cities like Prague.

-🎳 Indoors Fun + 4.7 -- 10 Indoor activities are primarily limited to visiting museums, churches, and historical sites, with few modern entertainment venues like cinemas or gaming centers.
+🎳 Indoors Fun + 4.7 -- 10 Indoor options are limited to museums, a small cinema, and a few cafes; no co-working spaces or modern entertainment venues beyond the historic attractions.

 🍎 FOOD & FITNESS